 How Skills Based Hiring Works

-Skills-based hiring looks at the individual worker, their skills and experience, and what they bring to your organization.
-Instead of trying to fit a worker into a very specific and detailed job description, skills-based hiring attempts to highlight the skills of each applicant and isn’t concerned with checking off boxes.
+Skills based hiring looks at the individual worker and what specifically they bring to the organization in terms of skills.
+Instead of trying to check off boxes and fit a worker into a very specific and detailed job description, skills based hiring attempts to identify and focus on the skills of each applicant.

-If your small business is ramping up hiring and you’re considering a move to skills-based hiring, you could see many benefits.
-But you might be unsure of how to make a change and what you need to do.
+If your small business is ramping up hiring and considering a move to skills based hiring, you need to know how to integrate that into your hiring process.
 There are four principal items to consider: job descriptions, pre-employment assessments, interviews, and job boards.

 - Retail sector